 There's a new Spotify integration that surfaces a widget if you have AOD enabled, and it's a nifty way to see what song's playing and control music playback without having to wake the screen.
 ColorOS is also integrating food delivery services into AOD, with the feature aimed at Indian users initially.

 The feature isn't live in ColorOS 13 just yet, but users in the country will be able to see the status of their Zomato and Swiggy orders in real-time on the lock screen — I'll share further details once it goes live.
-Work-Life Balance is also coming to ColorOS 13, but it won't be available until the 13.1 release rolls around sometime next year.
+Work-Life Balance is also coming to ColorOS 13, but it won't be available until the 13.1 release rolls around sometime in 2023.

 As ColorOS 13 is built on a stable build of Android 13, you get all the features that Google introduced with the latest version of Android, including a secure photo picker alongside all the privacy and security changes.
 While you don't get resizable widgets here, ColorOS has its own version of the Material You dynamic color picker, and it works incredibly well — you get the ability to choose custom colors.